|

 in Malaysia In

-peninsular Malaysia, the KTMB operates 12 intercity express services
+peninsular Malaysia, the KTMB operates over 12 intercity express services

 daily on weekdays, 18 intercity express services on weekends and